jd12/web-creators-day4/warmupActivity/README.md

-cis151 web site development

-Activity ch5- images
+# Web Creators Day 4 Warmup Activity

-using the starter files in the "Trillium5" folder: index.html services.html contact.html
+Using the starter files in the "warmupActivity" folder: index.html services.html contact.html